Michael-Grandel/re-education/other/divisibility-rules.md

 And so, the derivation begins.

 ## Writing a 3 digit number algebraically
 Lets start with a 3 digit number:

 $$ ABC $$

-If we use 745, in this case $ A = 7, B = 4, C = 5 $.
+If we use 745, in this case $A = 7, B = 4, C = 5$.
 Lets write this number algebraically.

 $$ ABC = 100A + 10B + C $$

-So now, if we want to check if this number is divisible by 3, we can check if $ 100A + 10B + C $ is divisible by 3. <b> But what does it "really" mean, algebraically, if a number is divisible by 3? </b>
+So now, if we want to check if this number is divisible by 3, we can check if $100A + 10B + C$ is divisible by 3. <b> But what does it "really" mean, algebraically, if a number is divisible by 3? </b>

 ---
 Well, it means we can write a number, $N$, as a product of 3 and another integer number: